-A better way to implement the data received from the sensors, is to design the rules based on a cascading effect.
+A better way to implement the data received from the sensors, would be to design the rules based on a cascading effect.
 The reuse of sensor data directly can cause a rule file to become hard to maintain and read, causing anomalies in the reasoning process later on.
-Good practice is to have some steps in between start and ending of the reasoning.
-After every step, a new fact is deduced if all is according to plan, this new fact can be used as an input in multiple other rules.
-As will be illustrated below, this design is a lot less prone to errors and will shorten the rule file itself.
+Good practice would be to have some steps in between start and ending of the reasoning.
+After every step, a new fact will be deduced if all is according to plan, this new fact can be used as an input in multiple other rules.
+This design will be a lot less prone to errors and will shorten the rule file itself.